Joaomarceloamaral/ProjetoFigueiredoTurismo/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.8.8 (December 19, 2023) =
+* Fixed a few minor bugs
+* Made some performance improvements
+* We now require at least WordPress 5.3

 = 3.8.7.1 (September 28, 2022) =
 * Tweak: Extended function_exists check with get_plugins() for the fatal error when trying to send update emails